Kids Planet Circle Logo

 The good news is that there are clear signs to look out for.
 Here’s how to tell when to size up your child’s nappy, plus answers to the questions we hear most from parents.

-With Kit & Kin nappies, the next size up offers more absorbency and a better fit around the legs, helping keep wetness away from delicate skin.
+With Kit & Kin nappies, the next size up offers more absorbency and a better fit around the legs.
 At nursery, our colleagues will keep an eye on leaks and let you know if they spot a pattern.

 Gently check your baby’s skin when you change them.
 If you’re noticing red marks around the waistband or leg cuffs, or it looks like the nappy is digging in, it’s likely too tight.